monofuel/monofuel.dev/content/posts/2020-06-28_gammapi-prototype/index.md

 With those dimensions in mind, I had to pick a Raspberry Pi to use.
-The full sized [Raspberry Pi 3 model b](https://amzn.to/35ys46u) (paid link), or the [Pi 4](https://amzn.to/2IH4fjU) (paid link), are both way too big for this.
+The full sized [Raspberry Pi 3 model b](https://amzn.to/35ys46u), or the [Pi 4](https://amzn.to/2IH4fjU), are both way too big for this.
 They use a lot of power, and the collection of Ethernet and USB ports on the side take up way too much space.
-The [Pi Zero](https://amzn.to/3pzgbFF) (paid link) is much smaller, but doesn’t have very much performance.
+The [Pi Zero](https://amzn.to/3pzgbFF) is much smaller, but doesn’t have very much performance.
 The Pi Zero also has a mini HDMI port, and I don’t really want to mess with adapters.

 If I was a bit more skilled with hardware, the Pi Compute Module could have been a good fit.
 However I wanted to avoid the complexity of designing a custom circuit board, to reduce the scope of the project.

-Luckily during the time I was planning the project, the [Raspberry Pi 3 A+](https://amzn.to/3f14yCt) (paid link) came out!
+Luckily during the time I was planning the project, the [Raspberry Pi 3 A+](https://amzn.to/3f14yCt) came out!
 This small board has similar specs to the pi 3, except with reduced ram and only 1 USB port on the side.
 This smaller, simpler board was perfect.

 ![image](/posts/2020-06-28_gammapi-prototype/images/3.jpeg#layoutTextWidth)